lithdoh/de5n352ke4riwl3/README.md

 - whatever I use to create the filters for "Stems" also has to work for every other type of bike part, because they'll each have their own page

 Speaking of those pages, I need a way to make a generic one.
 Each type of part will have a data table with sorting, pagination and filtering, but they differ in column names, filter sections, and of course the actual data.

+**Future Plans:**

+URL Parameters:

+When you select filters, adjust the URL parameters so that you can share the link to that product page with the filters already set.